Rider

 ADA Resources

 MAX Transit offers various ADA resources to passengers with disabilities.
-People with disabilities may request a free ADA application to determine if they qualify for Americans with Disabilities (ADA) eligibility and priority service.
+People with disabilities may request a free ADA application to determine if they qualify for Americans with Disabilities Act (ADA) eligibility and priority service.
 Individuals must complete the application with their portion completed in full and then have a medical professional, of their choice, complete the Medical Verification portion of the application.
 Once an application is completed and turned it, the ADA assessor will review and respond with the findings.
 Any applicant who disagrees with their determination can request an appeal.

 To request an ADA application, call MAX Customer Service at